simon-xa/simon-xa/README.md

 - 👋 Hi, I’m Simon Li @simon-xa, from China.
 - 👀 I’m a C++ programmer, almost for 30 years.
 Now I’m retired.
-I’m good at pure mathematics, analysis and algebra, for example.
+I’m good at pure mathematics, for example, analysis and algebra.
 Geometry is some hard to me, especially algebraic geometry.
 - 🌱 I’m currently learning something, some projects, with math and C++.
 - 💞️ I’m looking to collaborate on some projects with math and C++.
 - 📫 How to reach me: simonli.xa@gmail.com